barchart/events-public/packages/sdk-js/docs/content/sdk/lib-gateway.md

 * * *

 ## EventGateway :id=eventgateway
-> A <strong>central component of the SDK</strong> which is responsible for sending events (i.e. usage
+> The <strong>central component of the SDK</strong> which is responsible for sending events (i.e. usage
 > statistics to the backend).

 **Kind**: global class